hu-macsy/lama_old/doc/user_guide/source/installation/install.rst

 - liblama.so
 - liblog4lama.so
 - liblamacuda.so  (available if CUDA is available)
-- libmpistubs.so   (available if MPI is available)
+- liblamampi.so   (available if MPI is available)
-- many other libraries for experimental features